couchbaselabs/agent-catalog-example/examples/travel_agent/README.md

    To publish these tools to a database and leverage the versioning capabilities of Rosetta, use the subsequent `publish` command after running the `index` command. _(Note that this `publish` step isn't necessary to continue with this tutorial.)_
-3. Repeat this indexing step for the `prompts` folder, where all of our prompts are located (in our case, we just have one).
+3. Repeat this indexing step for the `prompts` folder, where all of our prompts are located.
    ```bash
    rosetta index prompts --kind prompt
    rosetta publish --kind prompt --bucket 'travel-sample'